 Cons: Hood is a bit shallow with a helmet on, hand pockets are so-so with a pack on

 Our Analysis and Test Results

 A great across-the-board performer, the Outdoor Research Interstellar is one of those jackets that excels in every metric.
 It proved itself more stormworthy than average with a stretchy high-mobility design, which offered up decent breathability.
-The Interstellar struck a near-perfect balance of versatility; it is light and compact enough for backpacking or day hiking but tough and breathable enough for ski touring or mountaineering.
+The Interstellar struck a near-perfect balance of versatility; it is light and compact enough for backpacking or day hiking but sturdy and breathable enough for ski touring or mountaineering.

-The Interstellar has a moderately deep helmet compatible hood that cinches in three ways around your head, to accommodate different headwear and sizes of heads.
+The Interstellar has a moderately deep helmet compatible hood that cinches in three ways around your head to accommodate different headwear and sizes of heads.
 These adjustments are well-designed; in conjunction with the shape of the hood, this model provides excellent peripheral vision.
 When we turned side-to-side, the hood moved nicely with us, and we didn't end up with our face inside the hood.

 While the hood was easy to tighten with one hand, we needed two (or one with a lot of jiggling) to loosen it.
 The hood fits over a climbing and bike helmet and offers decent protection in a downpour, in both our shower test and in our real-world testing.
 Once we added a climbing helmet to the mix, we found that the brim of the hood only barely covered our face, and we'd get a little more water on our cheeks than with other models.
 This small problem can be easily solved by wearing the hood underneath a helmet; the obvious advantage is that it's not as quick or as easy to take the hood on and off.